 You’ll notice that my recipe adds in an ingredient that is often missed in cocktail making: salt.
 For the same reason that most baked goods have a pinch added to them, salt helps the flavors of this french martini recipe pop.
 Don’t worry though, it doesn’t mean your drink is going to be salty.

-You want to add just the tiniest of pinch of a small grain sea salt to round out the flavors of this martini.
-It will dissolve during shaking and help your tongue sense and taste the sour and sweet flavors in this martini even more.
+You want to add just the tiniest of pinch of a small grain sea salt to round out the flavors of this french martini.
+It will dissolve during shaking and help your tongue sense and taste the sour and sweet flavors even more.
 If ever there was an ingredient to elevate your cocktail making, this is it.

 Believe it or not, the type of ice you use impacts your cocktail.
 When making this french martini recipe, I recommend filling the cocktail shaker around half full with ice cubes.
 However, if you don’t have traditional cubes, you will want to go with less.
 Too much ice dilutes the cocktail too much.